kandji-inc/support/api-tools/device-library-items/README.md

     `cd ~/Desktop`

 1. Enter the following command to run the script.
-In the example below `FileVault` is the Kandji library item name that we are searching for.
+In the example below `Hyper` is the Kandji library item name that we are searching for.

-    `python3 device_library_items.py --item-name "FileVault"`
+    `python3 device_library_items.py --library-item "Hyper"`

     **Example Script Output**

     ```
-    python3 device_library_items.py --library-item "FileVault"
+    python3 device_library_items.py --library-item "Hyper"

     Running: Library items Report ...
-    Version: 1.0.0
+    Version: 1.1.0

     Base URL: https://example.clients.us-1.kandji.io/api/v1/

-    Looking for devices with the "FileVault" library item assigned...
+    Looking for devices with the "hyper" library item assigned...
-    Getting all device records from Kandji ...
+    Getting device inventory from Kandji...
+    Total records: 37

-    Total device records: 32
+    Total device records: 37
-    Found 4 devices with FileVault assigned...
+    Found 28 devices with hyper assigned...
     Generating LIT report...
-    Kandji report complete ...
     Kandji report at: /Users/example/hyper_lit_report_20220512.csv
     ```

 1. Once complete a report will be generated and placed in the directory where the script was executed.

-    The name of the report is in the format `<item_name>_library_item_report_<todays_date>.csv`
+    The name of the report is in the format `<item_name>_lit_report_<todays_date>.csv`

-    Example: `filevault_lit_report_20210916.csv`
+    Example: `hyper_lit_report_20210916.csv`

 ### Examples

 - Generate a report containing Mac devices that have the app Hyper installed.

-    `python3 device_library_items.py --item-name "Hyper" --platfrom "Mac"`
+    `python3 device_library_items.py --library-item "Hyper" --platform "Mac"`

 - Generate a report containing all library items scoped to all Mac devices.

-    `python3 device_library_items.py --all-lit --platfrom "Mac"`
+    `python3 device_library_items.py --all-lit --platform "Mac"`

 - Generate a report containing all library items scoped to all devices.